 Truck Accidents

-Who Can Be Held Liable in A Truck Accident in Washington?
+Who Can Be Held Liable For a Truck Accident in Spokane, Washington?

-If you have been involved in an accident with a semi-truck, then you have probably suffered severe bodily injury or property damage which are grounds for a claim against the truck driver, trucking company, truck manufacturer or the freight owner.
+If you have been involved in an accident with a semi truck on a Spokane or Washington roadway, then you have probably suffered severe bodily injury or property damage, which are grounds for a claim against the truck driver, trucking company, truck manufacturer, or the freight owner.

-Without a top-notch investigative and legal team on your side, it can be difficult to determine the exact details of how the accident occurred and therefore who is ultimately responsible for your losses.
+Without a top-notch investigative and legal team on your side, it can be difficult to determine the exact details of how the accident occurred and, therefore, who is ultimately responsible for your losses.
+At Gilbert Law Firm, in Spokane, Washington, our team has extensive experience filing claims based on driver intoxication, lack of vehicle maintenance, and driver fatigue to fight for the compensation you deserve.

 Evidence You Need to File a Truck Accident Claim in Washington